Beat Girl: Plot

-Paul Linden (David Farrar), a wealthy and prominent architect, returns home to Marylebone, London.
-He brings his new wife: beautiful, French, 24-year-old Nichole (Noelle Adam), whom he has just married in Paris.
-Paul is anxious to introduce Nichole to his teenage daughter Jennifer (Gillian Hills), but Jennifer appears less than happy about her father's remarriage and coldly rejects Nichole's friendly overtures all evening.
-After Paul and Nichole go to bed, Jennifer sneaks out to the Off-Beat café in Soho for an evening of rock music and dancing with her friends, including Dave (Adam Faith), a youth from a working-class background who plays guitar and writes songs; Tony (Peter McEnery), a general's son whose mother was killed in the Blitz and who has a drinking problem (although beatniks frown on alcohol); and Dodo (Shirley Anne Field), Tony's well-bred girlfriend.
-Dave and Jennifer are attracted to each other.
+Paul Linden, a wealthy, middle-aged architect, returns home to Kensington, London.
+Previously divorced, he brings his new wife: 24-year-old Nichole, whom he just married in Paris.
+Paul's teenage daughter Jennifer is resentful of his remarriage and rejects Nichole's friendly overtures.
+After Paul and Nichole go to bed, Jennifer sneaks out to the Off-Beat café in Soho for an evening of rock music and dancing with her friends.

-The next day Nichole plans to meet Jennifer at Saint Martin's School of Art, where she is studying, so they can have lunch together.
-At lunchtime, Nichole arrives at St Martin's, but is told that Jennifer has left and gone to the Off-Beat.
-Nichole goes to the café and confronts Jennifer in front of her friends, who are impressed by Nichole's youth, good looks, and knowledge of modern jazz.
-The fact that her friends, especially Dave, seem to like Nichole upsets Jennifer.
-Nichole leaves, reminding Jennifer to be home for her father's important business dinner that night.
-As Nichole leaves, she passes Greta (Delphi Lawrence), the star performer at the strip club across the street.
-Greta recognises Nichole and greets her by name, but Nichole ignores her, to Greta's annoyance.
-Jennifer and her friends see this encounter and wonder how Greta and Nichole might know each other.
-Jennifer suspects that Nichole was also a stripper before meeting her father.
+The next day, Nichole plans to meet Jennifer at Saint Martin's School of Art, where the latter studies, so they can have lunch together.
+At lunchtime, Nichole arrives at St Martin's, but learns that Jennifer has gone to the Off-Beat.
+There, Nicole confronts Jennifer in front of her friends and reminds her to be home for Paul's important business dinner that night.
+While leaving, Nichole passes Greta, the star performer at the strip club across the street.
+Greta recognises Nichole and greets her by name.
+However, Nichole ignores her.
+Jennifer suspects that Nichole was also a stripper before meeting Paul.